-- (a) If an emergency occurs during regular City business hours, the using agency shall immediately notify the Director, who shall either purchase the required supplies or contractual services or authorize the using agency to do so. - (b) If an emergency occurs at a time other than during regular City business hours, the using agency shall attempt to

-- the required supplies or contractual services.
-Not later than the next regular City business day thereafter the using agency shall submit to the Director a requisition, a tabulation of bids received, if any, a copy of the delivery record and a brief written explanation of the circumstances of the emergency. - (c) Prior to making an emergency purchase, the Director or the using agency, whichever makes the purchase, shall, whenever practicable, secure competitive telephone bids and order delivery to be made by the lowest responsible bidder.
+- (a) If an emergency occurs during regular City business hours, the using agency shall immediately notify the Chief, who shall either purchase the required supplies or contractual services or authorize the using agency to do so. - (b) If an emergency occurs at a time other than during regular City business hours, the using agency shall attempt to contact the Chief by phone or e-mail, and may purchase directly the required supplies or contractual services.
+Not later than the next regular City business day thereafter the using agency shall submit to the Chief a requisition, a tabulation of bids received, if any, a copy of the delivery record and a brief written explanation of the circumstances of the emergency. - (c) Prior to making an emergency purchase, the Chief or the using agency, whichever makes the purchase, shall, whenever practicable, secure competitive telephone bids and order delivery to be made by the lowest responsible bidder. - (d) A complete record shall be maintained by the Chief explaining or otherwise supporting the reason for each emergency purchase.
+The records shall be available for public inspection during regular City business hours in the Chief's main offices. - (e) The Chief shall submit monthly to the Mayor a report covering all emergency purchases, with an explanation of the circumstances of emergency purchases in excess of the threshold amount provided in F.S. § 287.017, for Category One, as may be revised from time to time. - (Ord.
+2004-602-E, § 4) - Editor's note(s)-Ordinance 2007-839-E, § 18, authorized updated department/division names pursuant to reorganization.

-contact the Director by phone or e-mail, and may purchase directly

-- (d) A complete record shall be maintained by the Director explaining or otherwise supporting the reason for each emergency purchase.
-The records shall be available for public inspection during regular City business hours in the Director's main offices. - (e) The Director shall submit monthly to the Mayor a report covering all emergency purchases, with an explanation of the circumstances of emergency purchases in excess of the threshold amount provided in § 287.017, Florida Statutes, for CATEGORY ONE, as may be revised from time to time.